Simply Business homepage

 If the majority of your customers are businesses rather than individuals, looking more like a business can give you some added credibility.

-Being an LLC can also make it easier to get through the vendor approval process you’ll likely run into with business and corporate accounts.
+Being an LLC can also make getting through the vendor approval process you’ll likely run into with business and corporate accounts easier.
 In fact, it may even be required.

 Protecting Your Business with LLC Insurance

-Whether you form your LLC on day one or as your business grows, it makes sense to protect what you’re building.
+Whether you form your LLC on day one or as your business grows, it makes sense to get brand protection.
 That’s why we’re here.

 Ed Grasso